mgcruz024/airflow-mlb/README.md

 ## Notes

 As of the creation of this project, there is no Windows compatibility for Airflow.
-Please refer to this document for setting up
+Please refer to [this document](Running Airflow on WSL.txt) for setting up
-Windows Subset for Linux (WSL) prior to running the DAGS on Airflow.
+Apache Airflow Windows Subset for Linux (WSL) prior to running the DAGS.